 What is going to happen to our bovine friend wandering around trying to find her way back to Greece?
 Will she be able to retake her human form, or will she be relegated to a life making ice cream for the gods?
 And what of our Greek ‘adonis’ (no not that Adonis) Zeus?
 Will he help poor Io to restore her form and finally get the girl?

 What do you think of this vase and the story that goes with it?
-Next week, Io gets her own vase, so be sure to stay tuned!
+Next time, Io gets her own vase, so be sure to stay tuned!
 And if you want to read more vase stories, be sure to check out our raku vase gallery!
 It’s full of them.